tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 > Demo: [Here's]() the changes we've made so far.
 Check out the `add-tina-graphql` branch to pick up from this point.

-Run the dev command and you'll see that we now have a local GraphQL server listening on port 4001 along with some information about autogenerated configuration files:
+Run the `dev` command,  you can see that we now have a local GraphQL server listening on port 4001 along with some information about auto-generated configuration files:

 ```sh
 Started Filesystem GraphQL server on port: 4001